skifahrer/bbg-shop/README.md

 - `Security` - contains all the security classes (guards, authenticators mostly for JWT)
 - `Twig` - contains all the twig extensions (we use for locale change)

+### Endpoint documentation
+You can find the API documentation on `/api` route.
+It is automatically generated from the code by Api Platform.
+It is swagger based and can be used for testing API endpoints. localhost:8000/api or localhost/api

+alternatively on [`localhost/api`](http://localhost/api) or on [`localhost:8000/api`](http://localhost:8000/api)

 ### Requirements
 Here you will find how to instal all the requirements for the app.